TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_4/policy.md

 **Steps:**

 1. Use lookup_user to retrieve the requester’s record.
-Then use lookup_permissions to verify the requester has an edit permission on the space.
+Then use lookup_permissions to verify the requester has an admin or edit permission on the space.
 2. Call address_pages to create the primary page record.
 3. Then call address_page_versions to save the initial content version (Version 1).
 4. Create an audit entry with record_new_audit_trail.